LordJatonyas/Synapses-Neurons-Brains/lesson_3.md

 ## 3. Temporal Summation

-This is a consequence of us having the membrane time constant.
+This is a consequence of having the membrane time constant.
 Imagine this: we inject repeated current step pulses with intermissions.
 If the intermissions are short enough relative to the pulse durations, we have a buildup of potential difference due to discharging occurring less than charging.
 This process is called "temporal summation".

 ![Temporal Summation](./images/images_3/temporal_summation.png)